Kenneth Tynan: At the National Theatre

 In response to public outcry, the BBC was forced to issue a formal apology.
 In the House of Commons, four censuring motions were signed by a total of 133 Labour and Conservative backbenchers.
 Mary Whitehouse, a frequent critic of the BBC over issues of "morals and decency", wrote a letter to the Queen, suggesting that Tynan should be reprimanded by having "his bottom spanked".
 The irony of Whitehouse's comment has been noted, given the later revelations of Tynan's fetish for flagellation.

+Tynan's use of the four-letter word appears in a song by comedian Billy Connolly entitled "Four Letter Word".

 The controversy was part of a larger, longstanding aim of Tynan's "of breaking down linguistic inhibitions on the stage and in print.
 In 1960, "after much manoeuvring", Tynan got the four-letter word into The Observer in an article about the Lady Chatterley trial.
 His organisation of Oh!
 Calcutta! in 1969 was another important victory in that campaign.
-Tynan was fiercely against censorship and was determined to break taboos that he considered arbitrary.
+Tynan fiercely opposed censorship and was determined to break taboos he considered arbitrary.

 Tynan's left-wing politics and lifestyle made him something of a poster boy for 1960s radical chic and champagne socialism in London.
 He suffered a serious personal defeat in the National's internal battles over his support for the Rolf Hochhuth play Soldiers, a controversial work highly critical of Winston Churchill, whose National Theatre production was eventually cancelled.